EricSyu/TwoZeroFourEight/README.md

 * Leaderboard

 ## Game Play
-When sliding in the blocks, the neightor blocks of the same number will be combined.
+When sliding in the blocks, the neightor blocks of the same number will be combined.<br>
-The special star can be combined with any other block.
+The special star can be combined with any other block.<br>
-The exchange button can exchange the position of two blocks arbitrarily.
+The exchange button can exchange the position of two blocks arbitrarily.<br>

 ## Screenshot
 ![Image01](https://github.com/EricSyu/TwoZeroFourEight/blob/master/image/01.png?raw=true "Game screen")